dylan7474/morseDecoder2/README.md

 The `morsed` window title includes the build date and time so you can confirm which binary version is running.

-The decoder assumes an initial speed of 15 words per minute to estimate the lengths of dits and dahs.
+The decoder assumes an initial speed of 15 words per minute and continually tracks the lengths of dits and dahs to estimate sending speed.
+Pass the `--manual` flag to disable automatic tracking and adjust the speed with the `+` and `-` keys.
+The optional `--wpm <speed>` argument sets the starting speed for either mode.

 ## Graphical interface